ruanml/geeky-astro/src/content/posts/post-3.md

 For more information and to try ChatGPT, visit [OpenAI's ChatGPT page](https://openai.com/chatgpt).

-*Stay tuned for more updates on AI and technology in our tech news section.*
+---

+Stay updated with the latest in AI technology and Google Gemini's developments by following our tech blog!